 The papers in this collection are to do with countering racist bullying in schools, within the wider contexts of promoting race equality and countering bullying more generally.
 They can be used as handouts in staff training sessions and discussions, and some can be incorporated into staff handbooks and local authority guidance documents.
 Also, some of them can be adapted into materials for use with learners in classrooms.
-They arise from a series of conferences on anti-bullying organised by the DfES in 2003–05.

-To view the folder in its revised and expanded form, click
+To view the folder in its revised and expanded form, click here.

-To view a set of papers for a staff training exercise on racist bullying and incidents in schools, click
+To view a set of papers for a staff training exercise on racist bullying and incidents in schools, click here.

 To view an article about the materials in this folder, click here.